Becse508/GIF-Image-To-ASCII/README.md

-# Image To ASCII art
+# GIF and Image To ASCII art
-Convert images to text.
+Convert GIFs and images to text.

 ## Functionality
 - Bulk conversion